Industrial / Mechanical Design

 Taken together, this iterative methodology ensures the development of products that conform to rigorous performance specifications while remaining manufacturable at scale.
 Throughout the process, the mechanical designer functions as a critical mediator between creative ideation and industrial feasibility, embodying the dual role of innovator and systems integrator.

-Once the design has been finalized and deemed ready for implementation, the subsequent phase involves the development of a prototype.
-Prototyping serves as a critical intermediary step between conceptual design and full-scale production, enabling the integration of individual components into a cohesive system.
-This stage provides essential insights into both the structural and functional characteristics of the final product.
+Once the design has been finalized and approved for implementation, the next phase involves developing a prototype.
+Prototyping represents a crucial bridge between conceptual design and full-scale production, allowing individual components to be integrated into a cohesive system.
+This stage provides valuable insights into the structural and functional characteristics of the final product.

-The prototyping workflow can be delineated into several key phases:
+The prototyping process can be divided into several key phases:

 █ Component integration

-Systematic assembly of the finalized design elements into a unified prototype, ensuring coherence between mechanical, electronic and structural subsystems.
+Systematic assembly of finalized design elements into a unified prototype, ensuring consistency and compatibility across mechanical, electronic, and structural subsystems.

 █ Material selection

-Determination of materials that accurately represent the target product’s functional, mechanical, and aesthetic specifications, with consideration of durability, manufacturability and cost-effectiveness.
+Identification of materials that accurately reflect the product’s functional, mechanical, and aesthetic requirements, while balancing durability, manufacturability, and cost-effectiveness.

 █ Fabrication (3D printing / machining)

-Application of rapid prototyping and manufacturing methods—including additive manufacturing, CNC machining, and injection molding, to produce physical components with representative geometrical and mechanical properties.
+Implementation of rapid prototyping and manufacturing techniques—such as additive manufacturing, CNC machining, and injection molding, to produce physical components with representative geometrical and mechanical properties.

 █ Assembly and fit verification

-Evaluation of dimensional alignment, tolerances and ergonomic suitability through the integration of manufactured components.
+Evaluation of dimensional accuracy, tolerances and ergonomic fit through the integration of fabricated components.

 █ Functional validation